sass/dart-sass/lib/src/embedded/README.md

 In Node.JS, the worker threads do not share program structures.
-In order to launch a worker thread, it needs an entry point file, with the entry point function effectly hard-coded in the entry point file.
-While it's possible to have a separate entry point file for the worker threads, it requires more complex packaging changes with `cli_pkg`, therefore the main thread and the worker threads share [the same entry point file](js/executable.dart), which decides what to run based on `worker_threads.isMainThread`.
+In order to launch a worker thread, it needs an entry point file, with the entry point function effectly hard-coded in that file.
+While it's possible to have a separate entry point file for the worker threads, it would require complex packaging changes within `cli_pkg`, so instead the main thread and the worker threads share [the same entry point file](js/executable.dart), which decides what to run based on `worker_threads.isMainThread`.

 ```
   if (worker_threads.isMainThread) {                                                                 if (worker_threads.isMainThread) {
     mainEntryPoint();                                                                                  mainEntryPoint();
   } else {                                                                                           } else {
     workerEntryPoint();                                new Worker(process.argv[1], {                   workerEntryPoint();
   }                                                      argv: process.argv.slice(2),                }
                                                          workerData: channel.port2,
 ┌────────────────────────────────────┐                   transferList: [channel.port2]             ┌────────────────────────────────────┐
 │ Main Thread                        │                 })                                          │ Worker Thread                      │
 │                                    ├────────────────────────────────────────────────────────────►│                                    │
 │                                    │                                                             │                                    │
 │ ┌────────────────────────────────┐ │               Synchronous Messaging                         │ ┌────────────────────────────────┐ │